Djambu Barra Barra: Roper River artists

-Ngukurr Arts and Artistic Career
+Ngukurr arts and artistic career

-In 1987, Djambu Burra Burra, along with other artists such as Ginger Riley Manduwalawala, took part in a screen printing workshop through the Ngukurr Adult Education Committee.
-The Committee was the result of a Northern Territory Open College initiative that implemented oral history and bush medicine, and was headed by Brian Burkett and Gale Duell starting in 1985.
+In 1987, Barra Barra, along with other artists such as Ginger Riley Manduwalawala, took part in a screen printing workshop through the Ngukurr Adult Education Committee.
+The committee was the result of a Northern Territory Open College initiative that implemented oral history and bush medicine, and was headed by Brian Burkett and Gale Duell starting in 1985.
 Burkett and Duell traveled with a select group of artists from Ngukurr to Yuemdumu in the desert to learn more about the economic benefits of artistic creation.
 This inspired many artists to become more involved in artistic pursuits.
 Edie Kurzer, who initially oversaw a screen printing course from 1986 - 1987, began teaching T-shirt stencil methods, and the screen print workshops became social events for the community.
 However, Kurzer noticed that the workshop was expensive and not generating enough money to be sustainable, and several men like Willie Gudabi sought another medium to dabble in, potentially for cultural significance.
 John Nelson, who succeeded Kurzer, created a paint workshop targeted towards men who were interested in 1987.
-Nelson noticed that Burra Burra and Riley were quick and eager to paint, choosing brightly colored and highly saturated screen printing ink and lawn curtain material.
+Nelson noticed that Barra Barra and Riley were quick and eager to paint, choosing brightly coloured and highly saturated screen printing ink and lawn curtain material.

-Burra Burra began using acrylics on canvas and searched for his own style.
+Barra Barra began using acrylics on canvas and searched for his own style.
 In Ngukurr, drawing and painting were seen as forms of sorcery, and specific clan designs could not be referenced in order to maintain their secrecy.
-This forced Burra Burra and Ginger Riley to examine different solutions to this problem, and while Ginger Riley's stylistic evolution was more gradual, Burra Burra was quickly able to utilize techniques from his Yolngu heritage and his time traveling in Western and Central Arnhem Land.
+This forced Barra Barra and Ginger Riley to examine different solutions to this problem, and while Riley's stylistic evolution was more gradual, Barra Barra was quickly able to utilize techniques from his Yolngu heritage and his time traveling in Western and Central Arnhem Land.